Understanding Cybersecurity Risks in Healthcare

 Supply Chain Exposure

-Suppliers can introduce vulnerabilities, therefore acting as gateways for rogue devices or compromised hardware.
-Even highly secured healthcare entities are at risk if third-party devices are exploited.
-Data sharing and integration with suppliers can extend the attack surface, with real-world examples such as COVID vaccine distribution breaches highlighting these threats.
-These weaknesses underline critical cybersecurity risks in healthcare stemming from the supply chain.
+Suppliers can introduce vulnerabilities, acting as gateways for rogue or compromised devices.
+Even highly secured healthcare entities are at risk if third-party hardware is exploited.
+Data sharing and integration with suppliers expand the attack surface, as seen in COVID vaccine distribution breaches.
+These weaknesses highlight critical cybersecurity risks in healthcare stemming from the supply chain.

 How Sepio Mitigates Hardware Cybersecurity Risks in Healthcare